During this course, you will learn to:

 - Demonstrate effective communication behaviors on the bench.

-- Identify techniques to minimize the impact of implicit bias.
+- Identify techniques to minimize the impact of implicit bias in jury trials and other hearings.

-- Recognize the judge’s role in making and protecting the record.
+- Recognize the judge’s role in managing cases effectively.

 Why should I take this course?